ErrorTzy/writings/papers/WS_Draft.md

 In other words, the problem with any denial of *de se* essentialism is this: It not only yields strange results, but it leads to different results in qualitatively identical scenarios.
 In any situation where Perry produces a rational action, we can always construct a case where everything is qualitatively identical for Perry.
 But in this case, the content of the *de re* belief is, accidentally, about someone else.
 If action depends on *de re* content, then the same intention would accidentally produce different unexpected results.
 But I have clarified earlier that this is not rational action because it lacks minimal means-end coherence.

+### Positive Corollary on causation and fundamentality

 Now, we have provided two direct corollary of the Principle of Sanity, one on causation and another on personal identity.
 These two corollaries are purely negative: it tells us what we *cannot* adopt.
 But the Principle of Sanity can also achieve positive results.

-As I have argued earlier, if the Principle of Sanity entails that there is $x$,
+If the Principle of Sanity entails that $P$, then $P$ must stay invariant across different theories.
+Any attempt to vary the meaning of $P$ would violate The Principle of Sanity.

+This, of course, needs further clarification.
+As I said, the Principle of Sanity itself may vary, based on different interpretation of "rational agency".
+And it would lead to different entailment.
+But this would not challenge my point.
+Once the Principle of Sanity is fixed, the set of $P$ that are entailed by the principle is also fixed.